darafferty/rapthor/docs/source/parset.rst

         Smoothness constraint reference distance used during fast phase calibration, in m (default = 0).

+    fast_bda_max_baseline_m
+        Maximum baseline used in baseline-dependent averaging (BDA) during the fast phase calibration (default = 0).
+A value of 0.0 will disable the averaging.

     slow_freqstep_hz
         Frequency step used during slow amplitude calibration, in Hz (default = 1e6).